 Owner continued <what if we have pushed it too far?
 What if she wakes up and is more pet than Cleo?>

 The tall affini entwined a few vines with Owner <I think it will be fine, it has only been 5 days.
 Perhaps she adopts a bit of what she is now.
 I don’t think that will be such a bad thing.
 Enjoy today and tomorrow.
 When she wakes up we will all help her through whatever she needs.>

 Cleo was distracted from looking at the affini by Ida “you know, once you are feeling better.
-I would love for you to come visit me and my mistress sometime.
+I would love for you to come to visit me and my mistress sometimes.
 If your owner allows it, that is.
 It would be nice to get to know you when you are a bit more…lucid.”
 Cleo nodded ecstatically and gave Ida another hug.
 That sounded very fun, maybe she could also learn some strategies of cuteness from Ida.

 The affini stood up <she won’t need a dose for tomorrow.
 Here, inject this tomorrow evening.
-It will put her to sleep and begin to counteract the class-j.
-I think it is best if we bring her up at the clinic in case something goes wrong.> Owner received a vial of clear liquid.
+It will put her to sleep and begin to counteract the class-J. I think it is best if we bring her up at the clinic in case something goes wrong.> Owner received a vial of clear liquid.

 Ida untangled from Cleo and gave a goodbye kiss on her forehead “see you soon Cleo!”